-School of Social Work
+Degree information: School of Social Work and Family Sciences

-- Our curriculum is designed to prepare students for competent and effective professional practice in social work.
+- Our curriculum is designed to prepare you for competent and effective professional practice in social work.
 The program provides a rigorous intellectual base, an opportunity for effective skill development, and an educational perspective that views human diversity as desirable and enriching to society.

 - Social workers help people solve personal and family problems, provide services to meet social needs, and restore social and emotional functioning.

 - Employment is projected to increase 16% by 2026—a rate faster than the national average.
 For positions in the health care, mental health and substance abuse subfields, the rate is even higher, according to the US Department of Labor.

 - The Social Work program provides the foundation of coursework and field experience necessary to sit for the licensure exam that is required for the profession.